distro/distro.github.com/en/docs/general-concepts/profiles.md

 `features`
 ----------
-`features` is a directory which contains default definitions for features, the files have to be named ater the feature name they want to describe, this is useful to make some features default to adding `description` and `dependencies`.
+`features` is a directory which contains default definitions for features, the files have to be named after the feature name they want to describe, this is useful to make some features default to adding `description` and `dependencies`.